 Memoirs: Russell Brand Recovery.
 Freedom From Our Addictions (2017)

 Russell Brand has been substance-abuse-free since December 2002.
 He has been vocal and often elegant in his descriptions of his former addictive behavior, the causes of his former behavior (while never letting himself off the hook) and the hope of recovery he offers for all addicts.
 I loved his Guardian 2014 op-ed in the wake of the death of Phillip Seymour Hoffman from a drug overdose.

 In Recovery Brand tells the story of his experience with each of the Twelve Steps laid out in Alcoholic Anonymous.

 Near the end of the book (Step Twelve) there’s a fabulous scene involving a drug addict named Gruffy and a National Health Service hospital in London.
 It’s delirious and gripping and worth the read.

-I enjoyed the whole book, and I heartily endorse Brand’s diagnosis that what a drug addict is seeking is connection.
+I enjoyed the whole book and endorse Brand’s diagnosis a drug addict seeks connection.
 I’ve said the same over and over about love and language.